raesuarez/raesuarez.github.io/coding.markdown

 title: coding
 permalink: /coding/
 ---
-Below you will find code snippets from my previous projects organized by language!
+Below you will find code snippets from my previous projects organized by language (Python, Java, and C#)!

+I also have experience working with Javascript, React, MATLAB, Windows CMD, Git, and Unity Game Engine.

 ## Python